derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-18/09/2023 16:15:47 : 3 Database Admins walked into a NoSQL bar.
+19/09/2023 16:15:42 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-When your hammer is C++, everything begins to look like a thumb.
+I've been using Vim for a long time now, mainly because I can't figure out how to exit.
 <!-- replace-with-joke ends -->